BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/combineLatest/docs/combineLatest.theory.md

 # `combineLatest` creation function - Theory

-In the previous example we learned how to combine multiple HTTP Requests into one stream with `forkJoin`.
+In the previous example, we learned how to combine multiple HTTP Requests into one stream with `forkJoin`.
-Often operators are special forms or sub forms of other operators.
+Often operators are special forms or subforms of other operators.
-If we take a look at the overview of combination patterns we realize that two of them look very similar, forkJoin and combine.
+If we take a look at the overview of combination patterns we realize that two of them look very similar, forkJoin, and combine.

 Both combine the values of the source Observables to one emission, but `combineLatest` in comparison to `forkJoin` does not rely on all sources to complete.
 Thus allowing us to process ongoing Observables.
-If any of the sources emits **a new value**, the result will update to the **latest values** of each source.
+If any of the sources emit **a new value**, the result will update to the **latest values** of each source.

 ![forkJoin no emission if not all complete](./assets/images/Reactive-architecture-and-ux-patterns_angular_combination-operators-forkJoin-vs-combine_michael-hladky.png)